jeanc18rlos/dental-vip-cms/src/pages/en/the-clinic/technology.md

 # Heading Section
 heading:
   display: true
-  content:
+  content: >
-    <h1 class="title">A Space Designed for Your Tranquility</h1>
+    <h1 class="title">A Last Generation Clinical Equipment</h1>
-    <p>A unique facilities, an exceptional technological equipment and an ideal environment for our patients to enjoy a different Dentistry with the highest level of comfort, hygiene and safety; always looking for the best possible result.</p>
+    <p>In DENTAL VIP we have the most modern equipments and the most advanced dental technology to offer you and your whole family cutting-edge and proven quality dental treatments.</p>

 # List Section
 list: